OptogeneticsandNeuralEngineeringCore/ONECoreSite/_projects/Miniscope.md

 ![Stereotaxic Holder](/ONECoreSite/assets/img/projects/MiniScope/2Axis.jpg "Stereotaxic")

 How do you hold the MiniScope during implantation?
 There are holders out there for current commercial imaging microscopes, but they are expensive (!).
 Hold your Miniscope with these inexpensive FDM 3D printed holders!
-They assemble with M3 Screws and nuts, and do not require any glue or otherwise to assemble.
-Two flavors are given: one that simply attaches to a basic 6mm stereotaxic rod at 90 degrees, and another that attaches to a ball on the end of a 6 mm rod (place into your stereotaxic equipment), allowing you some rotation around two axis (McMaster PN 6402K12).
+They assemble with 6-32 1/2" long Screws and nuts (McMaster	91772A148	and 90480A007), and do not require any glue or otherwise to assemble.
+Three flavors are given: one that simply attaches to a basic 6mm stereotaxic rod at 90 degrees, another that attaches to a ball on the end of a 6 mm rod (place into your stereotaxic equipment), allowing you some rotation around two axis (McMaster PN 6402K12), and one that attaches to the 3D printed Miniscope (see below).
 Some researchers needed a cup  to increase the diameter of the rod to fit into their stereotaxic equipment, so that is there as well.
 You can keep wires out of the way by fitting them into the holes on top of the parts.
 I like nGen, 40% infill (maybe more on the ball system), no supports necessary.

 Note: in order for the system to accept the ball, still be flexible, the parts are kind of thin.
+When you try to incert the ball, you may break the parts.
 I've found it helpful to print it out, then hit it quick with a heat gun before I insert the ball.
 I then let it cool.
 I hit it with the heat gun again, and pinch it snug around the ball with my fingers.
 Thermoplastics and all.

 | File | Description | File Type  |
 | --- | --- | --- |